-A common question I get asked is “what treats can I give to my chickens?”
+A common question I am often asked is “what treats can I give to my chickens?”
 There are of course no end of tasty greens that you can give to your girls that they will enjoy.
-Even a bucket load of weeds from the garden are a treat as they will scratch their way through them, sifting out the best bits, however if you would like to provide some really tasty treats that will help to tame your chickens to come to you when you want then insects or mealworms are really good for this.
+Even a bucket load of weeds from the garden are a treat as they will scratch their way through them, sifting out the best bits, however if you would like to provide some really tasty treats that will help to tame your chickens to come to you when you want then insects or mealworms are very popular.

 Insects for Chickens

 Small insects can be added to your chickens feed or they can be fed to them by hand.